robinoscarsson/magic_shell/README.md

 1. Add your spell to the `spells` dictionary in the `Wizard` class
 2. Create a new method to handle your spell's functionality
+3. Consider adding aliases for ease of use (wizards are notoriously busy people)
-3. Restart Magic Shell to use your new spell
+4. Restart Magic Shell to use your new spell

 ## 🔮 Contributing